dotse/tls-fed-auth/tls-fed-auth.md

 <{{usage-example.ascii-art}}

 {style="letters"}
-1. Entities collects metadata from the federation metadata endpoint
+1. Entities collects metadata from the federation metadata endpoint.
-2. The client pins the server's public key pins
+2. The client pins the server's public key pins.
-3. The reverse proxy trust anchor is setup with the clients certificate issuers
+3. The reverse proxy trust anchor is setup with the clients certificate issuers.
-4. The client establish a connection to the server using the base_uri from metadata
+4. The client establish a connection to the server using the base_uri from metadata.
-5. The reverse proxy forwards the certificate to the application
+5. The reverse proxy forwards the certificate to the application.
-6. The application converts the certificate to a public key pin and checks the metadata for the pin and extracts the entity_id that will be used for authorization.
+6. The application converts the certificate to a public key pin and the metadata for the pin and extracts the entity_id that will be used for authorization.

 ## Client

 A certificate is issued to the client and the issuer published in the metadata together with the client's certificate public key pins

-When the client wants to connect to a remote server, the following steps need to be taken:
+When the client wants to connect to a remote server (identified by an entity identifier) the following steps need to be taken:

-1. Find the entity for the remote entity_id.
-Check that the entity statement is issued by the correct federation by examining the iss claim.
+1. Find possible server candidates by filtering the remote entity's list of clients based on tags.
-2. Pin the entity's published pins or populate list of trusted issuer using the entity's published issuers.
+2. Connect to the server URI.
+Include the entity's list of certificate issuers in the TLS clients list of trusted CAs, or trust the listed pins explicitly.
-3. Connect to the server URI (possibly selected by endpoint tag).
-4. If not pinning, validate the received server certificate using the entity's published pins.
+3. If pinning was not used, validate the received server certificate using the entity's published pins.
-5. Commence transactions
+4. Commence transactions

 ## Server